dbodow/lexicon/README.md

-# README
+# Lexicon

-This README would normally document whatever steps are necessary to get the application up and running.
+Lexicon is a vocabulary study site deeply inspired by www.vocabulary.com.
+It allows users to look up words in a dictionary, create lists of words to study, and quiz their understanding of these words.

 Things you may want to cover: